sp381/let-freedom-ring/README.md

 ## Usage

-To run it locally, open it http://localhost:3000 to view it in your browser by running apm start
+To run it locally, open it http://localhost:3000 to view it in your browser by running npm run develop

 ## Contribution